CUFCTL/mlbd/skills/python.md

-## Python Tools
+## Python

 Amidst the sea of programming languages out there, Python has become one of the most widely used languages for machine learning and data science.
+Python is similar to C and is actually built upon C, but it is an interpreted language and it has a simpler syntax.
+More importantly, there is an extensive ecosystem of software written in Python, so whenever you need to implement something, there's a good chance that it's already been done in a Python package which can be installed with a single command.

 Many high-performance libraries such as TensorFlow are implemented in C++ but have a thin Python interface, which allows the user to have both the convenience of the Python scripting language and the performance of highly-optimized C++ code.
-Python also has an extensive ecosystem of packages which are easy to install, which means that whenever you need to implement something, there's a good chance that it's already been done in a Python package.
-If you want to be able to do anything with machine learning, Python is one of the most useful languages that you can learn.
+Python is one of the most useful languages that you can learn today: for data analysis, data visualization, machine learning, and so on.

+### Learning Python

+Because Python is so widely used, there are a _ton_ of resources out there for learning Python.
+Probably any of them are good to use.
+I personally recommend [Codecademy](https://www.codecademy.com/) because that is where I (Ben) learned Python.
+They have a basic Python course which is free and interactive.
+Beyond that, the best way to learn is to code it yourself!
+Try to implement a few small projects, or take some old coding projects in other languages and port them to Python.

 ### Setup (Anaconda)